-Topic Details/Examples (not limited to) Key updates Advancement on developing SEND employment forums Key What are supported internships information Where to sign up Who to contact at the LA Key events & Next SEND Employment Forum dates Dates Job Fairs Information sessions When people people and to get in touch/Deadlines to sign up When people need to get in touch/Deadlines to sign up Stories 1 story max per post to make it accessible for followers to engage/read.
+Торіс Details/Examples (not limited to) Key updates Advancement on developing SEND employment forums Key information What are supported internships Where to sign up Who to contact at the LA Key events & Dates Next SEND Employment Forum dates Job Fairs Information sessions When people need to get in touch/Deadlines to sign up Stories l story max per post to make it accessible for followers to engage/read.
 Quotes 1 quote max per post to make it accessible for followers to engage/read to make it accessible for followers to engage/read.
 E.g., quote from an employer or intern testimonial Data 1 data point max per post to make it accessible for followers to engage/read.
-E.g., How many students have signed up/benefited locally, how many employers are supporting etc. employers are supporting etc. FAQs 1 question max per post to make it accessible for followers to engage/read.
-Resources Sharing resources from your own LA website, and from IW partners' websites such as from the Internships Work young people and families portal.
+E.g., How many students have signed up/benefited locally, how many employers are supporting etc. FAQs l question max per post to make it accessible for followers to engage/read.
+Resources Sharing resources from your own LA website , and from IW partners' websites such as from the Internships Work young people and families portal.
 Resharing Resharing other people's content about supported internships, especially from key local partner.
 E.g., Share the content a local employer or college created about their supported internship journey.